szorfein/learn-ruby/README.md

     puts "You are a " + type

 ### input gets
+To capture a line:

     print "Where to?
 (N, E, S, W): " direction = gets.chomp

     puts "#{direction}, you say?
 A fine choice!"

+To capture only one char:

+    char = STDIN.getc
+    hello
+    puts char
+    #=> h

 ### while

     while something_is_the_case